tony/vim-config-framework/settings/README.rst

 .. code-block:: sh

     cd settings
-    ln -sf avail/sensible.vim sensible.vim
+    ln -sf contrib/sensible.vim sensible.vim

 Symlinks sensible.vim (tpope's `vim-sensible`_ defaults)

 .. _vim-sensible: https://github.com/tpope/vim-sensible

-Another option is to simply copy and paste what you find useful in ``avail`` to a new file in this directory.
+Another option is to simply copy and paste what you find useful in ``contrib/`` to a new file in this directory.

-Go into a file like ``avail/colors.vim``, copy out a chunk, and put it into a new file in this directory.
+Go into a file like ``contrib/colors.vim``, copy out a chunk, and put it into a new file in this directory.

 .. _pull requests: https://help.github.com/articles/using-pull-requests/